isacikgoz/gitbatch/README.md

 [![Build Status](https://travis-ci.com/isacikgoz/gitbatch.svg?branch=master)](https://travis-ci.com/isacikgoz/gitbatch) [![MIT License](https://img.shields.io/badge/license-MIT-brightgreen.svg)](/LICENSE) [![Go Report Card](https://goreportcard.com/badge/github.com/isacikgoz/gitbatch)](https://goreportcard.com/report/github.com/isacikgoz/gitbatch)

 ## gitbatch
-Aim of this tool to make your local repositories synchronized with remotes easily.
-I inspired from lazygit and decided to build this project for my needs; Since my daily work is tied to many repositories I often end up walking on many directories and manually pulling updates etc. To make this routine faster, I created a simple tool to handle this job.
+This tool has been built to make your local repositories synchronized with remotes easily.
+I love lazygit, with that inspiration, decided to build this project to be even more lazy; Since my daily work is tied to many repositories I often end up walking on many directories and manually pulling updates etc. To make this routine faster, I created a simple tool to handle this job.
 I really enjoy working on this project and I hope it will be a useful tool.

 **Disclaimer**
 - Unauthenticated repositories are **not supported** so using ssh is recommended if you need to authenticate to fetch/pull